abudaan/webmidiapishim_npm/README.md

 &nbsp;
 Alternately, you can add the shim as a separate UMD module by embedding it in the html before your application code:

 ```html
 <script src="/path/to/webmidiapishim-umd.min.js"></script>
 <script src="/path/to/your-midi-app.min.js"></script>
 ```
+You can find the file webmidiapishim-umd.min.js in the `/dist` folder.
+There is also an unminified version in that folder.

+#####other module: web-midi-api

-Note that there is also an npm module called [web-midi-api](https://www.npmjs.com/package/web-midi-api) which is maintained by the creator of the Jazz plugin.
-That module is meant for Node.js projects: it won't work in browser projects.
+Another npm module called [web-midi-api](https://www.npmjs.com/package/web-midi-api) is also based on the WebMIDIAPIShim which is.
+This module is maintained by the creator of the Jazz plugin.
+Note that this module is meant for Node.js projects: it won't work in browser projects.